-There are three display options.
+There are four display options available.
 CTR2 was designed around the 3.5″ and 5″ Nextion Enhanced displays.
 These are self-contained HMIs in their own right and manage the user interface.
 To use one of these displays you’ll need a display interface board to convert RS232 to 3.3 V logic and break out the four wires for the encoder.
-Using the Nextion display makes CTR2 completely self-contained.
+Using the Nextion display makes CTR2 completely self-contained and allows you to locate your radio control anywhere it’s convenient.
+I keep my display next to my paddles.
 The only time you would need a computer is if you want to run digital modes.

-There is an alternative to a hardware display.
-The Nextion IDE contains a simulator that allows you to run a simulated Nextion display on your Windows PC.
+The second option is to use the Nextion IDE simulator that allows you to run a simulated Nextion display on your Windows PC.
 The Nextion IDE doesn’t support Mac or Linux PCs.
 I use the simulator to debug the Nextion code but you can also use it in place of an actual hardware display.
 I have a how-to post here if you’re interested in trying this.
 While the simulator works OK, you’ll probably find the diagnostic displays running along with it annoying.

 There are several options to connect CTR2 to your radio(s).